SmirkZat/SmirkZat/README.md

 Hi, I'm Lala 👋
 ---
 **📌About** <br>
 Hi, I'm Nadila Desmita, also known as SmirkZat.
-I specialize in XR development, visual design, research, and teaching.
-I've created various educational apps for institutions and state-owned enterprises, highlighting my skills in XR and visual design.
+I specialize in Game Programming.
+I've created various Games apps for institutions and state-owned enterprises, highlighting my skills in Game Programming and Art.

 I'm passionate about immersive technology, especially XR applications.
 I develop training and simulation apps for health and safety, educational applications, and engaging immersive marketing content.